Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 In 2016, Cabela’s Instinct Euro HD scope series replaced the Meopta and Cabela’s co-branded Instinct Euro line.

-Cabela’s also made a few other alterations, but some of the ones we’ve seen also have the designation “Cabela’s Instinct HD” on them.
+Cabela’s also made a few other alterations, but some of the ones I’ve seen also have the designation “Cabela’s Instinct HD” on them.

 Being built on a 1-inch tube indeed shows their craftsmanship.
 The Instinct Euro HD scopes are versatile and easy to use.